 Antonio was born in Los Angeles, CA. From an early age, he showed an affinity for mathematics, teaching himself calculus at the age of 13.
 After reading Stephen Hawking’s “The Universe in a Nutshell” and “A Brief History of Time”, he became fascinated by physics.
-In 2008, he entered Columbia’s School of Engineering and Applied Sciences, where earned his BS in applied physics and decided to focus on condensed matter, a choice that strongly influenced his decision to enter Columbia’s physics PhD program in 2012.
-Throughout his education, Antonio has also greatly enjoyed languages.
-In middle and high school, he studied Spanish Literature and Latin during the year and Arabic during the summers at UCLA.
-In college, he learned Hebrew his first year and traveled abroad to study physics at the Technion Institute in Haifa, Israel (in Hebrew) during his second year (in fact, he learned quantum mechanics, fluid physics and optics for the first time in Hebrew).
+In 2008, he entered Columbia’s School of Engineering and Applied Sciences, where he earned his BS in applied physics and decided to focus on condensed matter, a choice that strongly influenced his decision to enter Columbia’s physics PhD program in 2012.
+After receiving his PhD in 2017, he worked as a postdoctoral at the University of Maryland's Center for Nanophysics and Advanced Materials before moving to his current position with the National Institute of Standards and Technology.